3cqs-coder/SymBot/docs/README.md

 Second, patience is key.
 DCA trading rewards discipline over urgency.
 Deals can take time to close in profit, and that's normal... it's the strategy working, not failing.
 Resist the urge to overextend, chase, or micromanage.
 A calm, well-funded operation almost always beats a busy, overstretched one.

+This entire guide is built into SymBot.
+Click the **?** Help button in the top bar, or press the `/` key, to open it and search it without leaving the app.

 ## Table of Contents